 Understanding the basic principles of good credit habits, and the consequences of missed payments, can make it easier and less expensive when the time comes to rent an apartment, apply for a new job, buy a new car or even a house.

-Joanne Jackson is the vice president of compliance and credit reporting at Navient.
-Joanne is also a member of the Student Loan Servicing Alliance credit reporting workgroup.
+Brad Jones is the director of credit bureau management at Navient.
+Jones is also a member of the Student Loan Servicing Alliance credit reporting workgroup.
 This workgroup, formed in late 2014, frames recommendations for standardizing credit reporting of federal and private student loans and conveys such recommendations to the U.S. Department of Education, the Consumer Financial Protection Bureau and the Consumer Data Industry Association.